-We are offering 10,000,000 ADSs.
+We are offering 17,700,000 ADSs.
 Each ADS represents one of our ordinary share, par value \$0.001 per share.

 Prior to this offering, there has been no public market for the ADSs or our ordinary shares.
-The initial public offering price per ADS is \$10.00.
-Our ADSs have been approved for listing on The New York Stock Exchange, or the NYSE, under the symbol "LEJU."
+We anticipate that the initial public offering price per ADS will be between \$10.00 and \$12.00.
+We have applied to list the ADSs on The New York Stock Exchange, or the NYSE, under the symbol "LEJU."

 We are an "emerging growth company" under applicable U.S. federal securities laws and are eligible for reduced public company reporting requirements.
-Following the completion of this offering and taking into account the ordinary shares we will issue and sell to Tencent in the concurrent private placement, we will be a "controlled company" as defined under the Corporate Governance Rules of the NYSE because E-House (China) Holdings Limited, or E-House, will hold 76.3% of our then outstanding ordinary shares, assuming the underwriters do not exercise their over-allotment option, or 75.5% of our then outstanding ordinary shares if the underwriters exercise their over-allotment option in full.
+Following the completion of this offering and taking into account the ordinary shares we will issue and sell to Tencent in the concurrent private placement, we will be a "controlled company" as defined under the Corporate Governance Rules of the NYSE because E-House (China) Holdings Limited, or E-House, will hold 71.3% of our then outstanding ordinary shares, assuming the underwriters do not exercise their over-allotment option, or 70.0% of our then outstanding ordinary shares if the underwriters exercise their over-allotment option in full.
 See "Principal Shareholders."

+inderwriters exercise their over unother option in run, occ 17 incipur ontice chorders.
 Investing in our ADSs involves risks.
 See "Risk Factors" beginning on page 14.

-Neither the United States Securities and Exchange Commission, or the SEC, nor any other regulatory body has approved or disapproved of these securities or passed upon the accuracy or adequacy of this prospectus.
-Any representation to the contrary is a criminal offense.

-Initial public offering price
+Neither the United States Securities and Exchange Commission, or the SEC, nor any other regulatory bod ly has approved or disapproved o of these securities or passed upon the accuracy or adequacy of this prospectus.
+A ny representation to the contrary is a criminal offense.
+Per ADS Total Initial public offering price \$ \$ Underwriting discount \$ \$ Proceeds, before expenses, to Leju \$ \$

-Per ADS

-Total

-Underwriting discount

-\$ 10.00

-\$ 100,000,000

-Proceeds, before expenses, to Leju

-\$ 0.70

-\$ 7,000,000

-The underwriters have an option to purchase up to an additional 1,500,000 ADSs from us at the initial public offering price less the underwriting discount to cover over-allotments.
+The underwriters have an option to purchase up to an additional 2,655,000 ADSs from us at the initial public offering price less the underwriting discount to cover-over-allotments.

-The underwriters expect to deliver the ADSs against payment in U.S. dollars in New York, New York on or about April 22, 2014.
+The underwriters expect to deliver the ADSs against payment in U.S. dollars in New York, New York on or about